rdbliss/rdbliss.github.io/_posts/2019-02-14-ergonomics-in-computer-science.md

     Parasuraman et al., 2008.

 This problem is not constrained to office workers.
-Two studies in aviation accidents found that as much as 18% of pilot errors related to reading instruments were due to confusing instrument design that made it difficult for pilots to understand their readouts[^handbookhuman].
+Two studies in aviation accidents found that as much as 18% of pilot errors were due to confusing instrument design that made it difficult for pilots to understand their readouts[^handbookhuman].

 [^handbookhuman]: *Handbook of Human Factors and Ergonomics*, 4th edition, pg.
 244.

-This is all to say that the tools we use and the tasks we complete should be simple and easy to understand.
-The consequences of ignoring this can range from decreased worker productivity and longevity, to introducing grave, avoidable mistakes.
+This is all to say that the tools we use and the tasks we complete should be easy to understand.
+We should not be satisfied that clear design happens by accident; we should deliberately strive for it.
+The consequences of ignoring this can range from decreased worker productivity and longevity, to grave, avoidable mistakes.

 Consideration of mental workload is especially important in programming language design.
 Programming, more than other activities, is centered around